fengliplatform/fengliplatform.github.io/_posts/2017-12-31-dv-vega-lite.md

 title: Airquality Dataset Viz with Vega-lite
 ---

 This project is a final project for Data Viz course by UIUC in Coursera.
-The purpose of the project is to practise narrative visualization structure using Java script plus Vega/Vega-lite libraries.
+The purpose of the project is to practice narrative visualization structure using Java script plus Vega/Vega-lite libraries.

 This Data Viz project can be seen at [link](https://fengliplatform.github.io/dataviz-uiuc/index.html)